Click HERE to read testimonials from some of our recent examinees!

 -- Step 14.)
 After you have collected your CSCE, we may be available to answer any questions you have regarding amateur radio or potential study for the next class of license, if desired.
 We will also give you pointers on how to reach us after you depart the exam session.

 -- Step 15.)
 Once you have departed and after the exam session is closed, we will send you a post-session email with some links of information.
 Please check your junk or spam folder, as it may not appear in your inbox.
 Your application will be forwarded to the VEC for processing.
 It may take up to a week for your information to be processed by the FCC.

 Be advised that we give immediate preference to Alaska residents on exam day.
 What this means is Alaska residents get to test first over those living in the Lower 48 States or elsewhere.
 If you are living elsewhere and ask to test first, your request would only be granted if there are no applicants in Alaska testing on the day you have signed up for.
 You have been warned!

 9.)
 Our Rescheduling Policy

 The Last Frontier VEC has a revised policy for those applicants needing to reschedule for any reason.
-If you must reschedule your examination, we will ask for a donation in the amount of $9.00 to support our subsidized exam program.
-Our subsidized exam program allows applicants who fall under one of the categories below to test with us at no cost to them.
-Eligible recipients of our subsidized exam program are as folows:
+If you must reschedule your examination, we will ask for a donation in the amount of $9.00 to help build our subsidized exam program that we plan to reinstate by autumn 2023.
+Our subsidized exam program will allow applicants who fall under one of the categories below to test with us at no cost to them.
+Eligible recipients of our subsidized exam program will be as follows:

 -- Applicants under the age of 18